ritchieng/deep-learning-wizard/docs/deep_learning/practical_pytorch/pytorch_convolutional_neuralnetwork.md

             total = 0
             # Iterate through test dataset
             for images, labels in test_loader:
-                # Load images to a Torch Variable
+                # Load images to tensors with gradient accumulation abilities
                 images = images.requires_grad_()

                 # Forward pass only to get logits/output